christianalfoni/impact/docs/guides/developing-with-impact.md

 export const useAppStore = createStore(AppStore);
 ```

-The difference is that you mount that global scope at the edge of your application.
+The difference is that you mount that global store at the edge of your application.

 ```tsx
 import { createRoot } from "react-dom/client";